dongchanlim/SCCU_capstone_S25/README.md

 Out of capstone project (S25), I've learned the valuable lessons below.
 - SCM (Supply Chain Management) domain can be operated and optimized systematically based on data driven decision making.
 - However, it is very significant to comprehend and pre-define the business problem and approach the defined problem with systematical process.

+- SCM decisions can be significantly improved using predictive analytics and data modeling
+- A successful data project starts with a clear understanding of the business problem and follows a systematic, collaborative approach